mkrol106/ProjectEuropeEnergy/README.md

 the SQL database was fully operational.

-## Exploring data
+## Data exploration
-To make sure the data was loaded correctly and observe basic insights about it, a SQL cript data_exploration.sql was created to go through the stored data.
+To make sure the data was loaded correctly and observe basic insights about it, a SQL script data_exploration.sql was created to go through the stored data.
 Basic information, like top 10 European countries with highest share of nuclear electricity, was gathered and observed.
 The exploration showed that the data after 2016 was partially incomplete, and prohibited the visualization of some important metrics like GDP or population count.